vladmesh/Assistants/assistant_service/llm_context_assistant.md

     - Fetches assistant configuration and tool *definitions* from `rest_service`.
     - Requires `user_id` for context.
     - Uses the internal `ToolFactory` instance (`tool_factory.create_langchain_tools`) to create actual tool instances from the definitions, passing `user_id` and `assistant_id` for context.
-    - Creates the `LangGraphAssistant` instance, providing it with the initialized tools.
+    - Creates the `LangGraphAssistant` instance, providing it with the initialized tools, `RestServiceClient`, and checkpointer.
+    - The `LangGraphAssistant` then internally calls `build_full_graph` to assemble its processing logic.
     - Also used internally by `ToolFactory` to instantiate sub-assistants required by `SubAssistantTool`.
 - `ToolFactory` (internal instance):
     - Responsible for creating instances of specific tool classes (e.g., `ReminderTool`, `SubAssistantTool`) based on configuration from `rest_service`.